NickGrunert/master-thesis/modules/01_using_sam.typ

       label: <fig:sam:images:ndsm>,
     )

-    However, the utilization of nDSM data as #abr("SAM") input appears to be not possible in a direct manner.
+    However, the utilisation of #abr("nDSM") data as #abr("SAM") input appears to be not possible in a direct manner.
     This hypothesis is the result of a thorough analysis of @fig:sam:images:ndsm.
     This phenomenon is evidenced by the minimal contrast present in the image, indicative of its limited information content.
     However, the value graph distinctly demonstrates the potential for differentiating between the roof and the ground.
     As this topic has not been the primary focus of the present discussion, further examination of it will be reserved for a later in @section:replace_clipping_by_sam.

     #heading(depth: 5, numbering: none, bookmarked: false)[Custom Derivative Image]
-    Since the nDSM data cannot be used directly, the aim here is to create a custom image that visually represents the derivative, so that it can be used as input for #abr("SAM").
+    Since the #abr("nDSM") data cannot be used directly, the aim here is to create a custom image that visually represents the derivative, so that it can be used as input for #abr("SAM").
     #abr("SAM") originally tries to find good matching segments across the given red, green and blue channels.
     The task is to find a good mapping from the original derivative data to the red, green and blue channels.